HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

-This section defines the specific conformance requirements for onboarding a data partner to populate a data mart as specified in this MedMorph Reference Architecture (RA) Implementation Guide (IG).
+This section defines the specific conformance requirements for onboarding a data partner to populate a Data Mart as specified in this MedMorph Reference Architecture (RA) Implementation Guide (IG).

 ### Data Source Requirements